PotentEngineer/potentengineer.github.io/_posts/2024-09-23-intune-missing-capabilities-for-the-configmgr-administrator.md

 *#ConfigMgr gave you 250% of what you need. #Intune gives you 90%, we'll get it to 100% ... eventually.*

-Much of this list may be in the last 150%, but that doesn't change a lot of organizations' business requirements.
+Much of this list may be in the last 150%, but that doesn't change a lot of organizations' dependency on these capabilities.
 Make your own determination how critical these capabilities are for your organization.

-[Kim Oppalfens](https://x.com/thewmiguy) has the [best write up]( https://www.oscc.be/sccm/configmgr/Making-the-case-for-cloud-attach-and-co-management/) I have seen to date of these gaps at a higher capability level.
+[Kim Oppalfens](https://x.com/thewmiguy) has the [best write up]( https://www.oscc.be/sccm/configmgr/Making-the-case-for-cloud-attach-and-co-management/) I have seen to date of these gaps.

 - Realtime scripts
 - Realtime application installation